elk-audio/elk-docs/documents/sushi_internal_plugins.md

 ### Peak Meter

 Utility plugin that analyzes the level of the incoming audio signal and outputs peak signal levels and clip indications if the maximum value exceeds 1 (or -1 on the negative cycle) at a configurable rate.
+Supports metering of up to 16 channels on a track.

   * **uid** : "sushi.testing.peakmeter"
   * **Parameters (control)**:
-    + "link_channels" : Links channels 0 and 1 so that both will display the highest peak from any of them.
+    + "link_channels" : Links channels 0 and 1 in a stereo config, so that both will display the highest peak from any of them.
 Range: [0, 1], Default: 0, for off.
     + "only_peaks" : Send only peak values that are louder that the decaying value.
 For displays that handle peak decay by themselves, reduces the amount of updates sent.
 Range: [0, 1], Default: 0, for off.
     + "update_rate" : The rate at which peak updates are sent, in updates/s.
 Default: 1.0 (Normalized from [0.1, 25], Default: 25).
   * **Parameters (output only)**:
-    + "level_0" : Detected peak level on channel 0 (left) in dB.
-Normalized from [-120, 0].
-    + "level_1" : Detected peak level on channel 1 (right) in dB.
-Normalized from [-120, 0].
+    + "level_n" : (n = 0 - 15) Detected peak level on channel n in dB.
+Normalized from [-120, 24].
-    + "clip_0" : Clipped audio samples (abs > 1.0) in channel 0 (left).
-Range: [0, 1], Default: 0, for off.
-    + "clip_1" : Clipped audio samples (abs > 1.0) in channel 1 (right).
+    + "clip_n" : (n = 0 - 15) Clipped audio samples (abs > 1.0) in channel n.
 Range: [0, 1], Default: 0, for off.

 ## CV In / Out plugins